-Kenneth is a Managing Director and Head of Portfolio Management at Fixed Income Investors.
-He is Portfolio Manager of the MainStay Short Term Bond Fund and MainStay Balanced Fund.
-He is also responsible for managing all multi-sector third-party fixed income portfolios, including retail mutual funds, ETFs, and institutional separate accounts.
+Kenneth is a Managing Director and Head of Liquid Products Portfolio Management and Trading.
+He is responsible for the day-to-day portfolio management and trading of all liquid products, including government securities, ABS, agency MBS, and CMBS.
+In addition, Kenneth manages all multi-sector third-party core fixed income portfolios.
+He is Portfolio Manager of the MainStay Short Term Bond Fund, MainStay Balanced Fund, and IQ Ultra Short Duration ETF.
 Previously, he was a Portfolio Manager of the Third-Party Investment Grade Portfolio Management team focused on the investment grade corporate sector.
 In addition to these responsibilities, he was instrumental in sector allocations across third-party portfolios.

 Kenneth joined the firm in 2005 as a sector specialist focused on investment grade corporate bonds.
 Previously, he was an investment analyst at MetLife Investments.
 He has worked in the financial services industry since 2002.

 Kenneth earned a B.S. in Finance from Binghamton University and an M.B.A. from Fordham University.

 Performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 Due to market volatility, current performance may be less or higher than the figures shown.
 Investment return and principal value will fluctuate so that upon redemption, shares may be worth more or less than their original cost.
 Performance figures for all Funds reflect contractual waivers and/or expense limitations, without which total returns may have been lower.
 These limitations may be modified or terminated only with Board approval.